-WHO issues tougher safe sex guidance for those who visited Zika zones
+WHO strengthens safe sex guidance when returning from Zika zones

 Although one man had Zika found in his semen 188 days after the onset of symptoms, the longest period that the virus has so far been found to remain infectious was 24 days, and WHO said its latest six-month advice was conservative.

-In another Zika sufferer, the concentration of the virus in his semen was 100,000 more than that in his blood 14 days after he was diagnosed.
+Another Zika sufferer had 100,000 times more Zika virus in his semen than in his blood 14 days after he was diagnosed.

 Evidence on persistence of the virus in semen and its infectiousness and impact on sexual transmission remains limited and the guidance will be updated again when there is more information, WHO said.